afiore/website/blog/2020-11-02-acls-in-tapir.md

 ```

 As a format, OpenAPI is agnostic of its presentation.
 However, several web-based UI tools exist to browse and interact with
 OpenAPI specs.
-This is how our endpoints look like when viewed in SwaggerUI, one of the most popular OpenAPI viewer:
+This is how our endpoints look like when viewed in [SwaggerUI](https://editor.swagger.io/), one of the most popular OpenAPI viewer:

 ![endpoints see SwaggerUI](https://ibin.co/w800/5jSShLatLQ7N.png)

 ### Interpreting into an API client

-Autogenerating API docs from our endpoint definitions is great, but it doesn't have to end there; we can be more ambitious and automate more agressively!
+Automatically generating API docs from our endpoint definitions is great, but it doesn't have to end there; we can be more ambitious and automate more aggressively!
 As well as an OpenAPI spec, Tapir can also _interpret_ an endpoint definition into a fully functioning API client:

 ```scala mdoc:nest